 - Marla Dalton, PE, CAE, NFID Executive Director & CEO

 About the National Foundation for Infectious Diseases

 Founded in 1973, the National Foundation for Infectious Diseases (NFID) is a non-profit 501(c)(3) organization dedicated to educating the public and healthcare professionals about the burden, causes, prevention, diagnosis, and treatment of infectious diseases across the lifespan.
-Visit www.nfid.org for more information.
+For additional information, visit www.nfid.org.

 Contact: Diana Olson, National Foundation for Infectious Diseases, email@example.com, (301) 656-0003×140

 Leading public health organizations emphasize that it’s not too late to help protect yourself and others by getting vaccinated against flu

 Nominations are now being accepted for the 2024 Jimmy and Rosalynn Carter Humanitarian Award and the Maxwell Finland Award for Scientific Achievement